aayush-wav/nepse-site/README.md

 ### Running the Application

-You can run both the frontend and backend concurrently from the root directory:
+You can run both the frontend & backend concurrently from the root directory:

 ```bash
 npm run dev:full